A Level Geography

 • Paper 1: Physical Geography (e.g. Hazards and Coastal Systems)

-• Paper 2: Human Geography (e.g. Changing Places and Urban Environments)
+• Paper 2: Human Geography (e.g. Changing Places and Fieldwork)

 • Each paper includes a mix of short answer, extended writing, and resource-based questions.